Modern Trends in Phlebotomy (Online CE Course)

 Additional Information

-Level of Instruction: Beginning
+Level of Instruction: Basic

 Intended Audience: This course is intended for phlebotomists, phlebotomy supervisors, patient care coordinators, medical laboratory technicians, medical technologists, laboratory supervisors, managers, and directors.
 This course is also appropriate for medical laboratory science students and pathology residents.

-Reviewer Information: Garland E. Pendergraph, PhD, JD, MLS(ASCP)SM, HCLD/CC(ABB) received his MSPH from the University of Kentucky, his PhD in medical parasitology/entomology and mycology from the University of North Carolina in Chapel Hill, and his law degree with a concentration in health care law from Concord Law School, Purdue University.
-He is the author of a textbook in phlebotomy, a number of scientific articles, plus internet training programs.
+Garland E. Pendergraph, PhD, JD, MLS(ASCP)SM, HCLD/CC(ABB) received his MSPH from the University of Kentucky, his PhD in medical parasitology/entomology and mycology from the University of North Carolina in Chapel Hill, and his law degree with a concentration in health care law from Concord Law School, Purdue University.
+He is the author of a textbook on phlebotomy, a number of scientific articles, plus internet training programs.
 He is licensed as a laboratory director in the State of Georgia.

 How to Subscribe